czehentner98/Technical-Skills-Resume/README.md

 <span style="font-family:futura; font-size:1.5em;">Skills & Training</span>

 I completed the PowerShell 5 Essential Training through LinkedIn Learning.
-This training exposed me to the basics of utilizing cmdlets as an administrator to access and automate features of my Windows operating system.
-It emphasizes the importance of the "get-help" command in order to find useful assistance with syntax, module installation, csv and xml file imports and exports, script writing in ISE instead of in Notepad, etc. Here is a list of the courses I completed:
+Powershell is a shell designed for task automation and configuration management.
+While this can be a powerful and complex tool, this training taught me that accessing most of its features lies in being able to use the "get-help" command effectively.
+With development of this skill, I was able to research command syntax as well as find information on things like module installation, csv and xml file imports and exports, and script writing in ISE.
+Here is a list of the courses I completed:
  <ul>
   <li>Initializing and Customizing PowerShell</li>
   <li>Discovering Commands and Getting Help</li>